Learn how to Become Healthier.

 The course requires approximately 100 hours of study.
-We find most students complete 100 hours in three to six months, but it depends on you and how much time you have for studying.
+We find most students complete the course in three to six months, but it depends on you and how much time you have for studying.

 1. Industry Overview